ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 >
 > Altibase 7.3 is compatible with minor versions of Red Hat Enterprise Linux 6, 7 and 8.
 >
-> Java 버전: Altibase 7.3 is compatiable with JDK 1.8 and higher.
+> Altibase 7.3 is compatible with JDK 1.8 and higher.

 <br/><br/>

-## 2. Release Nots
+## 2. Release Notes

 ### 2.1 New Features